DimejiOladepo/Headline-Similarity-by-Clustering/README.md

 least euclidean distance from the processed search text's centroid.

 The headlines were cleaned and processed by lemmatizing, removing stop words and tokenizing.
-Features from these headlines were subsequently vectorized and clustered using kmeans elbow method to find the optimum number of clusters which ws determined to be 3.
+Features from these headlines were subsequently vectorized and clustered using kmeans elbow method to find the optimum number of clusters which was determined to be 3.

 The new headline would be processed using the tokenize function and vectorized in order to predict an appropiate cluster and find the best matches from the news headline corpus.